Rahmenordnung/project-M/README.md

 The commun element of each page along the site is a menu under the <nav> selector that contain 4 anchors in a unrodered list.
 They conform the menu of the site.
 The selected element of the menu it will change color when clicked
 #### <a name="index.html"></a>index.html ####
    * Contains the start page... that after the menu , has an automatic image slider of The Simpsons made with help of Css settings ,media queries and @keyframes.
-   * Below, there is the Itchy and Strachy gazette link(text) and a circular representative image composed from a header(as an anchor tag) and a form to suscribe to the gazette and a new button with a bottom line.
+   * Below, there is the __Itchy and Strachy gazette link(text) and a circular representative image composed from a header(as an anchor tag)__ and a form to suscribe to the gazette and a new button with a bottom line.
-   * Under, there are 3 text columns that explain one by one the history, evolution and new whispers that envolve the Simpsons.
+   * Under, there are three text columns that explain one by one the history, evolution and new whispers that envolve the Simpsons.
-   *  At the bottom there is a footer with 3 social media icons and hover effects over them. that anchors the usor to the sial media.
+   *  At the bottom there is a footer with also three social media icons and hover effects over them. that anchors the usor to the sial media.

 #### <a name="library.html"></a>library.html ####
   * After the menu and the Itchy and Scratchy gazette the page is dedicated to a galery of videos and some explicative text.
-  * Therefore the videos are placed in a Bootsrap grid display of 12 embeded videos ,grouped by the main personajes in the serie, so each personaje has two videos that I found as representative.
+  * Therefore the videos are placed in a Bootsrap grid display of twelve embeded videos ,grouped by the main personajes in the serie, so each personaje has two videos that I found as representative.
   * There is a text that stays in an acorderon available by clicking on it.
 This was made whith the help oh checkboxes, input and relative position in css.
-  * Also there is an animated background  in 5 colors that complete the page, made with @keyframes help.
+  * Also there is an animated background in five colors that complete the page, made with @keyframes help.
   * At the end there is a footer that end the page in the same was as in index.html

 #### <a name="gigs.html"></a>gigs.html ####
-   * Has a basic structure with menu and the gazzete with the submit form.
-Then there is a list of audio recors grouped by characters background, that one can listened or either downloaded
+   * Has a basic structure with menu and the gazzete with the submit form.  * A list of audio recors grouped by characters background, that one can listen or either downloaded.
    * One the right there is an aside that contains a voting form and petition that is detailed in the Itchy gazette .
+   * There is a text that stays in an acorderon available by clicking on it.
+This was made whith the help oh checkboxes, input and relative position in css.
    * Also there is an animated background  in 5 colors that complete the page, made with @keyframes help.
    * And a footer as in the other pages.

 #### <a name="Itchy.html"></a>Itchy.html ####
    * Is divided in 5 columns of text renederd and explains the purpose of a fictive petition, with the grid system and responsive to small devices.
-   *Also contains some anchor tags with some gif images that contexualize the text and give the impresion of modernity
+   * Also contains some anchor tags with some gif images that contexualize the text and give the impresion of modernity
    * And a footer as in the other pages.

 #### <a name="Contact.html"></a>Contact.html ##
    * The page is conformed by the <navbar> and a big form with The Simpsons contact informations, of course is not real , but if one hover over The Simpson name there is a link to
-   * The official Fox page where one can se the latest Simpsons episodes.In this form the email and the message thet the user desires to send to the Simpson is required and therefore are marked with a small red star.
+   * The official Fox page where one can se the latest Simpsons episodes.
+In this form the email and the message thet the user desires to send to the Simpson is required and therefore are marked with a small red star.

 # <a name="Features_left_to_implement"></a>Features left to implement #

    * In a future, when I would be able to work with Javascript, I would surely be adding a playlist to the audio files, because there are to many good songs left in the network.
-   * Also I would like to improve the Slider making it more sophisticated, but that when over my time and understanding ressources.
+   * Also I would like to improve the Slider making it more sophisticated, but that when over my time, and understanding better the ressources used in it.
    * A good proyect would be that for the videos page a grid system that is animated and hides after each viewing would be used.
    * And last I also would have made the page with a soundtrack, or some audio effects.